yaahc/rustconf/error-handling-isnt-all-about-errors.md

 - Reporting errors and gathered context

-Notes: A lot of things, when you zoom in close
+Notes: Show the `annoying` bullet at the end of saying "What is error handling?".

 don't mention the annoying, just keep going

+It's lot of things, when you zoom in close.
+Error handling is defining errors.
+It's propagating errors and gathering context, and context I mean stuff like the path you tried to open or a backtrace showing where your error came from.
+It's reacting to specific errors, if the file isn't found, create the file.
+It's discarding errors, and doing so intentionally and visibly.
+And last but not least, it's reporting errors and the gathered context.

-The breakdown here gets to the goal of my talk.
+Now, this breakdown gets to the goal of my talk.
 I have a theory that error handling is made more confusing by people try to simplify it, because, among other things, error handling is annoying.
 I worry that the fuzziness between these different responsibilities makes it hard for people to infer what tools they should be using when "handling errors".
 My hope is that by breaking error handling into it's component parts we can make it easier to understand and explain.

 Next slide: So let's start with the fundamentals.
 Note, this first bit is taken almost word for word from The Rust Book's chapter on error handling.

 ---